 Say hello to George!
 As a child, George had challenges speaking, reading and writing--challenges that no one knew exactly how to label.
 Although he never received a definitive diagnosis, he was placed in a separate school for students with disabilities before the first grade.
-George is the son of Major George S. Patton and Mrs. Joanne Patton.
+George is a son of Maj.
+Gen. George S. Patton (1923-1980) and Mrs. Joanne Patton, and a grandson of the famous World War II general.
 Joanne, a former CAST board member, shared their story, parts of which will sound familiar to many families trying to support their loved ones, during a summer visit to her home.

 George is Joanne’s second of five children.
 When speaking with us, she revealed the sense of isolation she felt during George’s early education.
 At a time when children who learned differently than their peers or were diagnosed with a disability were rarely given chances to develop their talents, Joanne and her husband were often the only parents attending parent-teacher gatherings.
 She had to advocate to teachers who did not know how to address George’s learning needs and began volunteering in understaffed classrooms to support her son, his teachers, and his classmates.

 As George grew, he began to explore his passion for horseback riding, eventually winning gold and silver medals at the International Special Olympics.
 This accomplishment and Joanne’s growing interest in helping children with disabilities led her to become a community leader around inclusion.
 During the final decades of her husband’s military career, she was a leader in the new Army Community Service program.
 After he retired and the family moved back to their ancestral North Shore home, she helped found a Special Friends program providing social and cultural enrichment activities to adult individuals with cognitive and intellectual disabilities.